-To answer our research questions and in line with our conservation analytic approach, we analysed 30 oral hearings recordings1 which were obtained from the PB having received approval from Sheffield Hallam University's Ethics Committee (ER29879416) and the PB's Research Governance Group.
+To answer our research questions and in line with our conservation analytic approach, we analysed thirty oral hearings recordings2 which were obtained from the PB having received approval from SHU's Ethics Committee (ER29879416) and the PB's Research Governance Group.

-Description of the data
+Description of the Data

-The sample of 30 hearings comprised 15 in-person hearings and 15 remote hearings that took place in prisons across England and Wales.2 All involved three PMs to try and ensure that hearings were of similar complexity and risk, and the sample contained a mixture of male and female prisoners that is broadly representative of the prison population.
-The recordings were transcribed by two research assistants and the lead author using standard conversation analysis techniques of transcription (Jefferson, 2004) - see transcription key (Table 1 in the Appendix).
+The sample of thirty hearings comprised fifteen in-person hearings and fifteen remote hearings that took place in prisons across England and Wales3.
+All involved three panel members to try and ensure that hearings were of similar complexity and risk, and the sample contained a mixture of male and female prisoners that is broadly representative of